martinbuberl/awscommunitynordics/docs/communityday-sto2020.md

   <h2 class="mt-5">Date &amp; Venue</h2>
   <p>This event is being held <b>Friday, 31 January 2020</b> at the charming and classic location <a href="https://www.nalen.com/english/" target="_blank">Nalen</a> in Stockholm.</p>
   <p><iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2034.7491261483115!2d18.06549851636592!3d59.337142181661534!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x465f9d5d3e1359f5%3A0xbb175cb427e51869!2sNalen!5e0!3m2!1sen!2sse!4v1567588563257!5m2!1sen!2sse" width="100%" height="400" frameborder="0" style="border: 0;"></iframe></p>

+  <h2 class="mt-5">Tickets and registration</h2>
+  <p>Tickets for AWS Community Day in Stockholm are free.
+That's right, free!
+Register on the link below to get your ticket before they run out.</p>
+  <p><a href="https://www.eventbrite.com/e/aws-community-day-31st-of-jan-2020-stockholm-tickets-78032973725" target="_blank">Get your free ticket now</a></p>

   <h2 class="mt-5">Call for Papers</h2>
   <p>Our CFP is open!
 We are interested in talks from all members of the AWS user community - whether you’re a seasoned pro at presenting or it’ll be your first time out we’d love you to submit a talk.
 As long as your talk is AWS related it will get properly considered.</p>